What should you put in your writer resumé?

-So, over in the Bang2writers FB group, Gail asks: “How do you put together a writer’s CV?
+So, over in the Bang2writers FB group, Gail asks: “How do you put together a writer’s resumé?
 What should go in, what should be left out, what counts as relevant experience?”
 This is a great question I get all the time, so warrants a lengthier post.

-First up, the usual disclaimer: this post is based on my experience of writing my own CVs and reading other people’s ONLY.
+First up, the usual disclaimer: this post is based on my experience of writing my own resumé and reading other people’s ONLY.
 There is no *set* way of doing it.
 However I’ve seen some very good CVs and I’ve seen some very pants ones, so I think I can offer some help here, however small, especially for those who are having issues knowing where to start.
 So, without further ado, my thoughts …

 We often hear presentation is everything in this biz, which is why CVs sometimes look surprisingly BAD on this front.
 Supposedly “eye-catching” fonts and colours are the biggest no-nos; jazzy layouts, extra space and justified text can also cause issues.
 I don’t recommend putting your photo on them either, even if you are hot – you’re not an actor.
 I recommend the following:

 – A sans serif font (Minus that “squiggly” bit, ie. Arial)